CKalitin/ckalitin.github.io/_posts/2024-08-11-extrapolating-demand-firefly.md

 Assuming these satellites are for a constellation, the choice of Firefly to launch them may be due to the fact that the satellites are heavy enough to take advantage of Alpha's payload capacity.
 Earth Observation satellites seem to level out at the ~100kg mark, but other applications may require heavier satellites.
 For example, various Starlink satellite iterations have been between ~250kg and ~800kg.
 If we are seeing the early stages of a military constellation, it may be that the hardware required for these satellites make them fit into the class that can leverage the Alpha's 1-ton payload capacity.

 The very forward looking nature of these contracts may mean they don't materialize as <a href="https://x.com/TheRTest/status/1821560677724463405">This Guy</a>(hilarious name, true comedian) has theorised.
-Furthermore, the primary limiting factor of the analysis I've done to find the niche for the 1-ton class rockets in the charts above doesn't take into account industry partnerships and other business factors.
+Furthermore, the primary limiting factor of the analysis I've done to find the niche for the 1-ton class rockets is it doesn't take into account industry partnerships and other business factors.

-# The Two Categories of Satellites
+#### <b>The Two Categories of Dedicated Small Sat Launch Satellites</b>

+The first category of satellites that get their own dedicated small sat launch we've seen are those that use Electron for one of it's unique capabilites.
+Compared to rideshare, Electron can launch to a specific orbit on a specific date.
+For commercial customers this has meant a quicker time to revenue which should not be under estimated.
+Government customers have also taken advantage of the ability to launch to a specific orbit.
+For example, Rocket Lab recently launched Neonsat-1 and the ACS3 satellite on a single mission to two different orbits (520km & 1000km).
+Also, in April they <a href="https://spacenews.com/rocket-lab-wins-14-4-million-contract-to-launch-space-test-program-experiment/">won a contract</a> to launch a set of satellites for the US Space Force to a Very Low Earth Orbit (VLEO).

+This category of payloads isn't very well address by Alpha because of the low mass of the payloads.
+For example, the USSF VLEO satellites weight 200 kg in total.
+When payload capacity is not a concern, the cost advantage of Electron is a very large factor.

+The second category of payloads we will see launch in the next few years are those that are too heavy for Electron and too light for Falcon 9.
+Just as Electron launches all satellites too light for Alpha, Alpha will be able to launch all satellites for light for Falcon 9.
+Because of the lack of competition and Falcon 9's utter dominance of the launch market during the last few years, it has launched several satellites that are far below it's 18 ton payload capacity.

+In order of most recent to least recent:
+1. Korea Project 425 (800kg) (anchor customer on Bandwagon-1)
+2. iMECE (800kg)
+3. EROS C3 (400kg)
+3. Globalstar-2 FM15 (715 kg) (Rideshare with Starshield)
+4. IXPE (330kg)
+5. Paz (1,400kg)
+6. Formosat 5 (525kg)
+7. Jason-3 (553kg)
+8. CASSIOPE (481kg) (first commercial Falcon 9 launch)

+Above is a slightly incomplete list, but only one of the payloads listed is above 1 ton.
+Given 4x lower cost of an Alpha launch compared to a Falcon 9 launch, it is likely that Alpha will be able to compete for these payloads.
+Falcon 9 has launched less than one of these satellites per year over it's lifetime, so the market is not large.
+However, on the scale of Alpha, one launch per year is significant enough to mention.